sasbee/AgentsDebate/README.md

     device_map="auto"
 )

-help me create a github read.me file based on this python code for debate of agents Sure!
-Here's a README.md file for your GitHub repository based on the debate of agents Python code:

-markdown
 # Agent Debate System

 This repository contains a Python script for a debate system involving multiple agents and a moderator.
 The agents engage in discussions on a given topic, exploring different perspectives, while the moderator provides analytical reflections and a comprehensive synthesis at the end.